This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

 Anti-avoidance rules apply for joint ventures, groups and connected persons.
 Similar rules apply for LLPs, unregistered companies and overseas companies and others save that the main determinant for inclusion in the small companies’ regime for these entities is the undertaking’s turnover (specifically defined for these purposes) in the financial year being no more than £10.1m.
 Individual clients who receive services other than for the purposes of a business are not in scope.

-Client end users whose status is changed from medium or large to small company for a tax year must notify the worker and deemed employer(s) before the tax year both of that change and that the deemed status assessment is withdrawn.
+End users whose status is changed from medium or large to small company for a tax year must notify the worker and deemed employer(s) before the tax year both of that change and that the deemed status assessment is withdrawn.
 If they fail to do so, the client end user is treated for that tax year as making to the worker, and the worker is treated as receiving, a payment which is to be treated as earnings from an employment.
-The chain of liability provisions applies here also.
+The chain of liability provisions also applies here.